Rather than paraphrase, here is what my wife posted on our CaringBridge site:

 15 mo? wtf. i wonder if they demand your kid to count at 18 mo. dont worry. elisabeth is almost 17 mo and just took her first steps alone. words? a few but not really clear. as long as she shows signs of communicatind and babbling, it'll be alright. (hah says i, the eternal worrier!)

-― the tip of the tongue taking a trip tralalala (stevienixed), Thursday, 2 April 2009 21:40 (seven years ago) Permalink
+― the tip of the tongue taking a trip tralalala (stevienixed), Thursday, 2 April 2009 21:40 (eight years ago) Permalink

 Or not.General health checks in adults for reducing morbidity and mortality from disease: Cochrane systematic review and meta-analysis

 We did not find beneficial effects of general health checks on morbidity, hospitalisation, disability, worry, additional physician visits, or absence from work, but not all trials reported on these outcomes.
 One trial found that health checks led to a 20% increase in the total number of new diagnoses per participant over six years compared with the control group and an increased number of people with self reported chronic conditions, and one trial found an increased prevalence of hypertension and hypercholesterolaemia.
 Two out of four trials found an increased use of antihypertensives.
 Two out of four trials found small beneficial effects on self reported health, which could be due to bias.

 ― Sanpaku, Tuesday, 26 February 2013 21:55 (four years ago) Permalink

 ― Sanpaku, Tuesday, 26 February 2013 21:57 (four years ago) Permalink